Paper 3

 • Submit your final draft through the Assignments Dropbox in D2L under Paper 3 by the due date.

-• No title page is necessary, but title your essay in an original manner and put your name on the paper as well in the upper left corner.
+• No title page is necessary, but title your essay in an original manner (not the title of the text) and put your name on the paper in the upper left corner.

 • Detailed feedback about the submitted paper will be provided in D2L.